Lewis-Matt/database-exercises/notes/jsp.md

     </body>
     </html>
 Notice that this code contains HTML and tag-like elements that start with <% and end with %>.
 These are used to define the dynamic parts of the page.
-When the JSP file is processed, everything inside of the <% %> tags are evaulated, and a purely HTML response is produced.
+When the JSP file is processed, everything inside of the <% %> tags are evaluated, and a pure HTML response is produced.
 The code sample above might produce a response that looks like this:

     <html>
     <head>